-\textbf{\M(Stage 2) further boosts proactive ability.} Start from the same~\M(Stage 1) initialization, our SIG-Augmented Policy Optimization consistently outperforms other RL methods.
-While DPO and GRPO occasionally fail to improve the SFT-model, \M(Stage 2) offers stable and significant gains, underscoring the benefit of our tailored SIG reward and reward distribution in optimizing the model’s information-seeking strategy.
+\textbf{\M(S\#2) further boosts proactive ability.} Starting from the same~\M(S\#1) initialization, our SIG-Augmented Policy Optimization consistently outperforms other RL methods.
+While DPO and GRPO occasionally fail to improve the SFT-model, Stage 2 offers stable and significant gains, underscoring the benefit of our tailored SIG reward and reward distribution in optimizing the model’s information-seeking strategy.